Modern Christian Christmas Traditions

 Christmas traditions vary in America based on the ethnic backgrounds of families.

-Here is how this Christian author views the Christmas traditions.
+Here is how this Christian author and family views the Christmas traditions.

 Christian Christmas Traditions